-What we don't know from the article is whether swallowing the microplastics causes harm.
+What we don’t know from the article is if swallowing the microplastics causes harm.
 It’s suggested that they just pass through, although nobody has measured any baby poop yet to test this!

-Evidence suggests that newborn babies have higher levels of gut permeability, which means that larger molecules are able to pass through the gut wall to the rest of the body.
-This is particularly pertinent to preterm babies (see relevant study here).
+Evidence suggests that newborn babies have higher levels of gut permeability, which means that larger molecules are able to pass through the gut wall to the rest of the body, and this is particularly pertinent to preterm babies (see relevant study here).
 There is also is a small body of evidence that suggests this effect lasts longer if babies are formula fed.
-The concern, with this in mind, is whether microplastics interact with the body in this way.

 Although, I wouldn’t like to extrapolate any bold assertions from this theory: Just because something sounds like it could be true doesn’t necessarily mean that it is.
 It does mean, however, that we need to get some more robust answers around this given the proportion of people that bottle feed, at least partially, in the UK alone.
 We need to understand whether the age of the bottles makes any difference, whether wear and tear on equipment impacts on the microplastics in the milk, and also how much passes through the infant gut, and whether any is taken into the body, and what, if any, effect this may have.